Is student collusion serious academic misconduct?

 - the student’s grade is capped at a lower percentage

 - the student is awarded a zero for the assignment

 - the student is asked to retake the course in its entirety

 - a fine is issued to the student

 - the student is expelled from the university

 Why should you avoid collusion?

 Because universities are very effective at determining when collusion has or hasn’t occurred, and because the potential ramifications of collusion can be quite serious, it is very important for any student who wishes to succeed at university that they guarantee they will not be accused of academic misconduct.
 If you’re a diligent, dedicated and honest student who sincerely wishes to improve during a bachelor’s or master’s degree, then avoiding collusion is generally not a challenge.
-However, as we will see in Lesson 2, collusion can sometimes be accidental – particularly if a student is not aware of how it can happen.
+However, as we will see in Chapter 2, collusion can sometimes be accidental – particularly if a student is not aware of how it can happen.
 We therefore provide a number of tips to ensure that you don’t find yourself in an academic misconduct meeting.
-Continue studying with this course on collusion voidance to find out more.
+Continue studying with this reader on collusion avoidance to find out more.